ambitiousworld1/solana_starter/README.md

 - `spl_metadata.ts` – Adds metadata to SPL tokens
 - `spl_transfer.ts` – Transfers SPL tokens between accounts

+### 🔥 Bonus NFT Files Added
+The following NFT-related scripts were added to enhance functionality:

+- `nft_image.ts` – Uploads an image to Irys and returns the image URI
+- `nft_metadata.ts` – Creates and uploads metadata JSON for the NFT
+- `nft_mint.ts` – Mints an NFT using the uploaded metadata URI

 ## 📁 Folder Structure
 ```
 ts/